brown-band/website/pages/commencement.md

 ---
-title: Commencement Schedule 2022
+title = "Commencement Schedule 2022"
-summary: Further details about non-mandatory events will be coming soon.
-Exact timing is subject to change.
+summary = "Further details about non-mandatory events will be coming soon.
+Exact timing is subject to change."
 # comment out this line to re-enable the page
-# you’ll also want to update nav.yml
+# you’ll also want to update nav.toml
-permalink: false
+permalink = false
 ---

 :red[Red events are mandatory.
 Alumni may pick up their uniforms on Saturday instead of Friday.]